 Financial Power of Attorney

 A financial power of attorney grants a person the authority to make legal and fiscal decisions on your behalf.
-Real estate, taxes, banking and personal business can all fall under this umbrella.
+Real estate, taxes, banking and business interests can all fall under this umbrella.

-According to this document, you are the “principal,” and the person you appoint is your “agent” or “attorney-in-fact.”
+When executing this document, you are the “principal,” and the person you appoint is your “agent” or “attorney-in-fact.”
 You, the principal, decide exactly how much power the agent holds.
 For example, you can grant your agent access to your bank account while stipulating that he or she cannot invest on your behalf.
 Generally, this document grants your agent very broad powers, so it is imperative that you chose an agent whom you trust implicitly.

 In order for this document to remain in effect if you become mentally incompetent, you must include language that makes it a durable power of attorney.
 If you don’t specify that the power of attorney is durable, your appointed agent won’t be authorized to make end-of-life decisions for you.

 Estate and Inheritance Tax

 The average inheritance in the U.S. between 2016 to 2019 was $46,200, according to the most recent data from the Federal Reserve.
-So unless you are a multimillionaire, federal estate tax will not affect you.
+So unless you are a multimillionaire, federal estate tax will not affect you, for now.
 Under 2019 tax code, you can transfer $11.4 million after you die without triggering federal tax.
 This is an increase from the $11.18 million cap that was in effect in 2018.
 Married couples can shield up to $22.8 million.

 At least 12 states and the District of Columbia leverage their own estate tax, many of which include asset thresholds that are lower than that of the federal government.
 These range between $1 million and $7.1 million.